rsyncOSX/RsyncUIdocs/content/post/Built.md

 You can create relations and much more in SwiftData, but for RsyncUI there is no need for an advanced datamodel.
 When data is changed, like update timestamp or create a log, the changes are propogated up to the view which initiated the change.
 The data is updated to the database by SwiftData and SwiftUI updates the views on the fly.

+## Sorting  and filter logs - SwiftData vs JSON

-Filter and sorting data is also quite easy.
-Showing Logrecords by task, sorted by Date is done by getting the data by a `@Query` property using a Sortdescriptor.
-The View is initialized from the parent view sending in the UUID for the selected task, and a Predicate filter shows logs by UUID and a filter string.
+Showing logcrecords by task, sorted by Date is done by getting the data by a `@Query` property using a Sortdescriptor.
+The View is *initialized* from the parent view sending in the UUID for the selected task, and a Predicate filter shows logs by UUID and a filter by date.

 ```bash
 import SwiftData